core-interaction/core-interaction.github.io/index.md

 {% include link_list.html rows=2 %}

 > Hi folks.
-Like any good website, this one is assuredly *in-progress*—expect more soon.
-We’re looking forward to meeting you all.
+Like any good website, this one is assuredly *in-progress*.
+Expect more soon.
+I’m looking forward to meeting you all!
 {: .callout icon='👋' }